Hawaii Eviction Notice Templates (6)

 Download: PDF, Word (.docx), OpenDocument

-Once the appropriate form has been filled out, the landlord must attach a copy of the lease agreement and notice to quit that was served on the tenant and file all papers with the court clerk.
-There will be a filing fee of $155 charged for this action.
+Once the appropriate form has been completed, the landlord must attach a copy of the lease agreement and notice to quit that was served on the tenant and file all papers with the court clerk.

 Step 4 – Tenant’s Answer